THE PEOPLE OF GASMAR

 ISO 14001 Standard

-Environmental Management: we enhance our standards on reducing the environmental footprint as much as possible, besides complying with current legislation and best practice on this issue.
+Environmental Management: We refine our standards to minimize environmental impact as much as possible, while complying with current legislation and best practices in this area.

 ISO 45001 Standard

-Occupational Health and Safety Management: we permanently undertake action to improve the occupational health and safety management, enabling us to reduce the occurrence of accidents, foster a prevention culture and provide a healthy workplace.
+Occupational Health and Safety Management: We continuously take actions aimed at improving occupational health and safety management, enabling us to reduce the occurrence of accidents, foster a culture of prevention, and provide a healthy workplace.

 Cerrar